 1921 Opening night of the popular farce Getting Gertie's Garter about a man who gives a young woman a jeweled garter, then schemes to get it back before his fiance finds out.

-1997 Scott Wise, a Tony winner for Jerome Robbins' Broadway, heads a cast that includes Marla Schaffel and Patrick Wilson in Lucky in the Rain, opening tonight at Goodspeed Opera House.
+1997 Scott Wise, a Tony winner for Jerome Robbins' Broadway, heads a cast that also includes Marla Schaffel and Patrick Wilson in Lucky in the Rain, opening at the Goodspeed Opera House.
 The show's music and lyrics are taken from the songbook of the late Jimmy McHugh and Harold Adamson.
 Sherman Yellen wrote the book for the musical about the romantic entanglements of two American journalists living in 1920s Paris.

 2010 After a hiatus of several weeks, Tony-winning theatre favorites Bernadette Peters and Elaine Stritch reopen the acclaimed, Tony-nominated revival of Stephen Sondheim and Hugh Wheeler's A Little Night Music at the Walter Kerr Theatre.
-Peters and Stritch succeed Catherine Zeta-Jones and Angela Lansbury, respectively, in the roles of actress Desirée Armfeldt and her worldly-wise mother Madame Armfeldt.
+Peters and Stritch succeed Catherine Zeta-Jones and Angela Lansbury, respectively, in the roles of actor Desirée Armfeldt and her worldly-wise mother Madame Armfeldt.

 More of Today's Birthdays: Composer Jerome Moross 1913.
 Director/writer Julie Bovasso 1930.
 Composer Lionel Bart 1930.
 Choreographer/actor Geoffrey Holder 1930.
 Comedian Dom DeLuise 1933.
 Director Sam Mendes 1965.

 Watch highlights from A Little Night Music, starring Bernadette Peters and Elaine Stritch: